eraofchaos/eraofchaos.github.io/index.md

 {% capture notice-update20210615 %}
-* All promises from Ubi team is fake...
+* All promises from the Ubi team is fake.
 I spend about 2 months in discussions, wrote e-mails, got confirming for "Content Creator" status.
-They promised gems for players as rewards in quiz/activities on wiki... and finally, 0.
-IMHO, this game is not important for Ubisoft, because we do not have Community Manager for 4-5 months.
-Vera left in December 2020, Jeffery left in end of February 2021, ...
+They promised gems for players as rewards in quiz/activities on wiki... and finally, **ZERO**.
+IMHO, this game is not important for Ubisoft, because we do not have a Community Manager for 4-5 months. **Vera** left in December 2020, **Jeffery** left at end of February 2021, ...

 * 23 June release date for Inferno Commander [Venom Spawn](https://eraofchaos.github.io/units/Venom Spawn/)